 Our studio offers lessons in 1-to-1 and 2-to-1 formats.
 We do not teach “group classes” because for us, that crosses over into a group fitness modality and from our experience, while may provide a great workout, doesn’t have the same results as when the method is applied to the individual.

-We do recognise that 1-to-1 and 2-to-1 lessons can be too expensive for some students and offer 4-to-1 training in a course format that runs over the Autumn Term (from September - December 2018), which is designed to prepare the student to practice with us in an “Open Studio” format.
+We do recognise that 1-to-1 and 2-to-1 lessons can be too expensive for some students and offer 4-to-1 training in a course format.
+The next one runs over the Spring Term (from January - April 2019), which is designed to prepare the student to practice with us in an “Open Studio” format.

 We also offer an apprenticeship programme and teacher training workshops and classes to help share our approach to classical pilates because we agree with Joe Pilates “The whole country, the whole world, should be doing (his) exercises.
 They'd be happier.”